Recent searches (0)

 The black-bellied whistling ducks have a wide range of distribution, it is commonly located in parts of Texas and Florida, but whether it is native to this state or not is not specified.

-These ducks were initially non-migratory and were observed in the shallow aquatic habitat, trees, or on the ground.
+These ducks were initially non-migratory and were observed in the shallow aquatic habitat, in trees, or on the ground.
 However, due to the extensive expansion of their breeding range, they are now known to migrate southward, into Mexico, during the winter.

 Here at Kidadl, we have carefully created lots of interesting family-friendly animal facts for everyone to discover!
 Learn more about some other birds including kakapo facts and Fischer's lovebird facts.